znicholasbrown/ai_66/Manual/CPSB.md

 sn-garrison-rams

 Defaults to 1.
 Set to 0 to turn off.
-When on, the CP AI _tries_ (but doesn&#39;t always succeed) to put infantry units into rams before the attack group departs.
+When on, the CP AI _tries_ (but doesn't always succeed) to put infantry units into rams before the attack group departs.

 DEFEND GROUP NUMBERS

 sn-number-defend-groups

 Sets the desired number of land-based defend groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-defend-group-size

 Sets the minimum size of land-based defend groups.
 A group must meet its minimum size as one of the tasking prerequisites.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-defend-group-size

 Sets the maximum size of land-based defend groups.

-Must be \&gt;= 0 and \&gt;= sn-minimum-defend-group-size.
+Must be >= 0 and >= sn-minimum-defend-group-size.

 sn-nova-defend-priority

 Sets the priority of defending nova.
 A priority of 0 means that nova will not be defended.
 A priority of 1 means that nova has the highest defend priority.
-Must be \&gt;= 0 and \&lt;= 7.
+Must be >= 0 and <= 7.

 sn-metal-defend-priority

 Sets the priority of defending ore.
-Must be \&gt;= 0 and \&lt;= 7.
+Must be >= 0 and <= 7.

 sn-forage-defend-priority

 Sets the priority of defending forage sites.
-Must be \&gt;= 0 and \&lt;= 7.
+Must be >= 0 and <= 7.

 sn-holocron-defend-priority

 Sets the priority of defending holocrons.
-Must be \&gt;= 0 and \&lt;= 7.
+Must be >= 0 and <= 7.

 sn-town-defend-priority

-Sets the priority of defending the computer player&#39;s town.
-Must be \&gt;= 0 and \&lt;= 7.
+Sets the priority of defending the computer player's town.
+Must be >= 0 and <= 7.

 sn-defense-distance

 Sets the distance at which items (town excluded) are defended.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-sentry-distance

 Sets the distance at which the town is defended.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-sentry-distance-variation

 Sets the amount of allowable variation in the defense distances.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-defend-overlap-distance

 Sets the amount of influence that a defend group has.
 Defend groups will be assigned so that their circles of influence do not overlap.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-gather-idle-soldiers-at-center

 Defaults to 0.
-When set to 1, it will &quot;move&quot; the town defense gather point to the &quot;center&quot; (randomized +-6 tiles) of the map.
+When set to 1, it will "move" the town defense gather point to the "center" (randomized +-6 tiles) of the map.
 No provision is made if the center is in an unreachable spot.
-When it&#39;s set, all idle and retreating units will try to go to the center.
+When it's set, all idle and retreating units will try to go to the center.
 Useful for King of the Hill and similar variants to get the CP to group near the middle.

 EXPLORE GROUP NUMBERS

 sn-number-explore-groups

 Sets the desired number of land-based soldier exploration groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-explore-group-size

 Sets the minimum size of land-based soldier exploration groups.
 A group must meet its minimum size as one of the tasking prerequisites.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-explore-group-size

 Sets the maximum size of land-based soldier exploration groups.

-Must be \&gt;= 0 and \&gt;= sn-minimum-explore-group-size.
+Must be >= 0 and >= sn-minimum-explore-group-size.

 BOAT ATTACK GROUP NUMBERS

 sn-number-boat-attack-groups

 Sets the desired number of boat attack groups.
 Setting sn-percent-attack-boat usually works better.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-boat-attack-group-size

 Sets the minimum size of boat attack groups.
 A group must meet its minimum size as one of the tasking prerequisites.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-boat-attack-group-size

 Sets the maximum size of boat attack groups.

- Must be \&gt;= 0 and \&gt;= sn-minimum-boat-attack-group-size.
+ Must be >= 0 and >= sn-minimum-boat-attack-group-size.

 BOAT DEFEND GROUP NUMBERS

 sn-number-boat-defend-groups

 Sets the desired number of boat defend groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-boat-defend-group-size

 Sets the minimum size of boat defend groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-boat-defend-group-size

 Sets the maximum size of boat defend groups.

-Must be \&gt;= 0 and \&gt;= sn-minimum-boat-defend-group-size.
+Must be >= 0 and >= sn-minimum-boat-defend-group-size.

 sn-dock-defend-priority